 - Java provides many wrapper classes.
 A wrapper class is a programming term that is part of the Java jargon.
 If you look for Java classes with "Wrapper" in the name, you will not find any. - Wrapper classes wrap one class in another class, thus improving the features of the first class. - You've already used the Integer, Double, and Float wrapper classes.
-Each of these classes wraps a primitive single data type value into a class and provides useful methods for the programmer who is working with the primitive values. - We have used the BufferedReader wrapper class extensively in sample code.
-This wrapper class provides a readLine() methods to read data one line at at time.
+Each of these classes wraps a single primitive data type value into a class and provides useful methods for the programmer who is working with the primitive type values. - For example, the BufferedReader wrapper class provides a readLine() methods to read data one line at a time.